-Once your domain name is accepted, on the Settings page you will see a confirmation message and another message warning that you are not able to update your domain name for a few minutes.
-Additionally, you'll see the custom domain DNS record configuration requirements provided below for your review.
+Once your domain name is accepted, on the Settings page you will see both a confirmation message and message warning that you are not able to update your domain name for a few minutes.
+Additionally, you'll see the custom domain DNS record configuration requirements provided for your information.
+For third-level domains, you will require only a CNAME entry to redirect your custom domain name to yourbusinessname.docebosaas.com.
 If your domain’s DNS record is updated according to the below DNS record configuration requirements, your platform will be accessible at your custom domain.

 DNS Record Configuration Requirements

 Your platform is accessible at your custom domain once your domain’s DNS record is updated according to these DNS record configuration requirements and the Custom Domain application is configured.
 The order in which you complete these steps does not matter.

 Typically DNS servers are provided by your domain registrar, your hosting provider or they are self-hosted on your corporate network.
 If you are unsure how to edit DNS records you may need to contact your provider for further assistance.
 For a third-level custom domain (an example of a third-level custom domain is subdomain.yourcompany.com or www.yourcompany.com), you will only need to provide a CNAME record, redirecting your third-level domain to yourcompany.docebosaas.com.

 To secure communications with your custom domain, it's recommended HTTPS on your custom domain with Docebo's HTTPS app.